blakbox23/Moviely/README.md

 ## Login as Admin.
-To login as an admin use:
+To login as an admin use these logins:

 email: `test@pass2.com`,